TeamDev-IP/Avalonia-WebView/README.md

 ## Credits

-* Thanks to [Avalonia UI team](https://github.com/AvaloniaUI/Avalonia) for great technology and collaboration.
+* Thanks to [Avalonia UI team](https://github.com/AvaloniaUI/Avalonia) for the great technology and collaboration.